Eberly College of Science

-The Eberly College of Science is the science college of Penn State University, University Park, Pennsylvania.
+The Eberly College of Science is the science college of Pennsylvania State University in University Park, Pennsylvania.
 It was founded in 1859 by Jacob S. Whitman, professor of natural science.
 The College offers baccalaureate, master's, and doctoral degree programs in the basic sciences.
 It was named after Robert E. Eberly.

 Academics

 Eberly College of Science offers sixteen majors in four disciplines: Life Sciences, Physical Sciences, Mathematical Sciences and Interdisciplinary Studies.